Darvish fans 11, Padres get 2 big homers to beat Dodgers 6-2

 UP NEXT

 LHP Clayton Kershaw (8-6, 3.36 ERA) of the Dodgers and LHP Blake Snell (2-3, 5.72) of the Padres will provide a marquee matchup Tuesday night.
 Kershaw is 1-1 with a 2.08 ERA in two starts against San Diego this year and 22-8 with a 2.04 ERA in 42 career starts against them.
-Snell has two no-decisions against the Dodgers this year.
+Snell has two no-decisions against the Dodgers this season.
 He was pulled from Game 6 of the World Series by Tampa Bay manager Kevin Cash with the Rays leading the Dodgers 1-0 in the sixth inning last year.
 The Dodgers won the game and the Series.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports